-As soon as I had approached Lady Innocence in the salon that afternoon, she had attached herself to my side, plaguing me with questions that seemed designed to provoke.
+Lady Innocence had attached herself to my side as soon as I’d entered the salon, plaguing me with questions that seemed designed to provoke.
 Her latest question, I was amused to observe, had misfired, and Lady Fairfax turned to Lady Innocence with a disapproving glare.

 “For shame!
 Why- that’s almost sacrilege,” Lady Fairfax said.

 “It doesn’t seem sacrilegious to admire beauty,” Lady Innocence countered, “as long as you only admire.
 What is your opinion, Lady Frey?”